ycm-core/YouCompleteMe/README.md

 ### The `g:ycm_python_binary_path` option

 This option specifies the Python interpreter to use to run the [jedi][] completion library.
-Specify the python interpreter to use to get completions.
+Specify the Python interpreter to use to get completions.
-By default the python under which [ycmd][] runs is used ([ycmd][] runs on Python 2.6, 2.7 or 3.3+).
+By default the Python under which [ycmd][] runs is used ([ycmd][] runs on Python 2.6, 2.7 or 3.3+).

 Default: `''`